 Table Of Contents

-Tired of non-searchable graphics calendars?
+Want to see all the dance events worldwide that you care about?
 Want to look up events on your mobile phone?
 Want a resource for Blues, Lindy, Balboa and Tango events?
 Want an easy way to find all the info for your events in one place with an easy to configure calendar?
 The answer is now here with: http://ExchangeCal.com/ That's a heck of a lot of events!
-You can show/hide events by clicking on the menu at the top, or you can just pick a specific dance to view with one of our subcalendars, such as: http://BluesExchange.com/ http://Lindy.ExchangeCal.com/ http://Tango.ExchangeCal.com/ http://BalCal.com/ We've just setup the calendar, so let us know what you think!
+You can show/hide events by clicking on the menu at the top, or you can just pick a specific dance to view with one of our subcalendars, such as: http://BluesExchange.com/ http://Lindy.ExchangeCal.com/ http://Tango.ExchangeCal.com/ http://BalCal.com/ http://FusionCal.com/ http://BluesCal.com/